Mt. Gassan (summer skiing)

 Gassan Shrine

-Gassan, which flourished as a place of mountain worship, is said to still have people climbing the mountain wearing white clothing.
+Gassan, which flourished as a place of mountain worship, still has people climbing to the summit dressed in white robes

-The main shrine of Gassan Shrine at the top has been a special sacred area since ancient times, so photography is prohibited.
-Before making a pilgrimage, it is necessary to receive an exorcism from the chief priest.
+The main shrine at the summit of Gassan Shrine has been a special sacred area since ancient times, and photography is prohibited.
+Before entering, you must receive a purification ritual from the chief priest

-The mountain has enough snow for summer skiing, but during the short opening period in summer, extremely rare alpine plants such as black lily and staghorn lily bloom in full bloom, making it possible to enjoy a hike that feels like another world.
+There is still enough snow on the mountain that you can ski in the summer, but during the short summer mountain opening period, rare alpine plants such as black lilies and water lilies bloom in full bloom, and you can enjoy hiking that feels like another world

-Summer flies by in the blink of an eye, and as early as mid-September, the leaves begin to change color on the mountainside, providing a moment of color before the mountains are covered in snow.
+Summer passes by in the blink of an eye, and by mid-September the mountainside begins to turn red with autumn leaves, providing a moment of color before it is covered in snow

-You can reach the 8th station by car or bus, and from there it is said that the ``Haguro Course'', which follows a gentle path to the summit, is popular with hikers.
+You can get to the 8th station by car or bus, and the "Haguro Course" which is a gentle path from there to the summit is apparently popular among hikers

-It takes just over 3 hours one way from the 8th station parking lot to the top of the mountain, and the difference in elevation is about 500m.
+It takes just over three hours to get from the 8th station parking lot to the summit, with an elevation difference of about 500m

-The view from the top of the mountain, which is 1,984 meters above sea level and reached after passing through the promenade of Midagahara Wetland and a rocky area called ``Gyojagaeshi,'' is spectacular, and the panoramic view overlooking the Sea of Japan in the distance is worth a visit.
+The view from the summit at an altitude of 1,984m, which can be reached by walking along the Midagahara Wetlands promenade and passing through a rocky area known as "Gyoja-gaeshi," is breathtaking, and the panoramic view of the Sea of Japan in the distance is definitely worth seeing

-Has melted snow from Mt.
-Gassan turned into a hot spring?
+Has meltwater from Mt.
+Gassan gushed forth as a hot spring?

-The Shizu area of Nishikawa Town, located at the foot of Mt.
-Gassan, has been visited by many people since ancient times as a post town for the Dewa Sanzan (Mt.
-Haguro, Mt.
-Gassan, and Mt.
-Yudono) mountain worship.
+The Shizu district of Nishikawa town, located at the foot of Mt.
+Gassan, has long been a popular post town for mountain worshippers of the Dewa Sanzan (Mount Haguro, Mount Gassan, and Mount Yudono)

-Its use as a post town since the Edo period had been decreasing year by year, but in 1989, a new charm was added to the historic Shizu and Mt.
-Gassan in winter by taking advantage of the hot springs that sprung up and the rich blessings of nature.
-It is.
+Its use as a post town dating back to the Edo period had been declining year by year, but the hot springs that began to spring up in 1989 and the abundant natural blessings of the area have brought new charm to the historic Shizu area and to Gassan in winter

-The hot spring water has a strong salt content, and is known as a ``hot spring for beautiful skin'' that warms your body from the core.
+The spring water is highly salty and is popular as a "beauty skin bath" that warms the body from the inside out

-The quality of the spring is ``sodium chloride spring,'' and its efficacy includes ``relieving chronic skin diseases, neuralgia, muscle pain, joint pain, and fatigue.''
+The spring quality is sodium chloride spring water, and it is said to be effective in treating chronic skin diseases, neuralgia, muscle pain, joint pain, and fatigue

 INFORMATION